Skip to main content

 Key features

-The operations panel includes the following sections:
+The operations dashboard includes the following sections:

-• Orchestration: This section of the operations panel offers insights into data orchestration.
+• Orchestration: This section of the operations dashboard offers insights into data orchestration.
 It provides details on the last orchestration run, including specifics of each step.
 Additionally, it gives an overview of all orchestration runs, detailing their status along with start and end times.
 This section also displays the average orchestration duration, measured in hours.

-• Integration sources: This section of the operations panel provides insights into new and modified SDMs based on the latest successful data integration runs, which helps distinguish between newly added and recently modified data.
+• Integration sources: This section of the operations dashboard provides insights into new and modified SDMs based on the latest successful data integration runs, which helps distinguish between newly added and recently modified data.
 Additionally, it displays the total number of SDMs in the platform, and highlights the number of integrations that have not successfully brought in any new data over the past three days.

 • Last run summary: This table provides a comprehensive view of the history of data integrations, emphasizing the most recent successful operations and their impact on the SDMs.

-The table below outlines the information included in the Last orchestration run card on the operations panel, including Data integration, Data cleanup, Automations, and Data consolidation, with details on start and end times, status, and more:
+The table below outlines the information included in the Last orchestration run card on the operations dashboard, including Data integration, Data cleanup, Automations, and Data consolidation, with details on start and end times, status, and more:

 info